What is Inventory Management?

 Classify your inventory into the following three categories:

-- A — Products that sell frequently (fast-moving)
+- A - High value products that don’t sell well

-- B — Products that sell at a moderate pace (slow-moving)
+- B - Moderate value products that sell okay

-- C — Products that sell at a slower pace (non-moving)
+- C - Low value products that sell well

 Even though it is not easy to adapt to these technological changes in inventory management, companies cannot afford to wait any longer.
-54% of them expect an increase in the number of SKUs they carry, meaning the number of units they manage will increase.
+54% of them expect an increase of number of SKUs they carry/manage will increase.